greenelab/deep-review/sections/06_discussion.md

 features.
 Using deep learning predictions for targeted validation experiments of specific biochemical activities necessitates a more stringent FDR (typically 5-25%).
-However, when predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical (or even necessary) if the downstream models can satisfy their evaluation criteria.
+However, when predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be necessary.

 What is the correspondence between FDR metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC (area